Home Compare MTZ vs PWR

 MasTec vs Quanta Services: Which Stock Looks Stronger in 2026?

-MasTec holds the cleaner structural position, with growth as the main driver and stability adding further support.
+MasTec holds the cleaner structural position, with the lead spread across stability and growth.
 Quanta Services still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 INDUSTRY COMPARISON